andr0s/simr/README.md

 License?
 MPL 2.0.

 Future plans?
 Lots of them!
 Feel free to fork the code and send push requests back =)

+    TODO:
+    - split the reducer and the final writer streaming output
+    - create a special cleanup method
+    - compressed sort
+    - change the separator
+    - better tests
+    - a better streaming-compatible output format
+    - pip package